grumat/BmpTrace2Win/README.md

 > reach the network.
 Don't expect functionality if you deny access.

-Note that tracing will only work after the GDB session is launched by VisualGDB, because the following is condition is required for TraceSWO:
+Note that tracing will only work after the GDB session is launched by VisualGDB, because the following condition is required for TraceSWO:
 - SWD mode (command `monitor swdp_scan`)
 - enabling SWO (command `monitor traceswo <speed-bps>`)